kchain-solutions/iota-crash-course/doc/Beginner/01-key-concepts.md

 # MoveVM Basics: Key Concepts

 The MoveVM executes smart contracts written in the Move programming language.
-Move is a next-generation, secure and flexible language initially developed for Diem (Libra) and influenced by Rust, emphasizing safety of digital assets.
-Unlike the Ethereum Virtual Machine (EVM) which uses accounts and balances with global shared state, Move uses a resource-oriented model. ** Assets in Move are represented as objects (resources) that have strict ownership rules they cannot be accidentally duplicated or dropped, which helps prevent common vulnerabilities.** This design allows formal verification of contracts and avoids issues like re-entrancy or arithmetic overflows by construction.
+Move is a secure and flexible language initially developed for Diem (Libra) and influenced by Rust, emphasizing safety of digital assets. **Unlike the Ethereum Virtual Machine (EVM) which uses accounts and balances with global shared state, Move uses a resource-oriented model**.
+Assets in Move are represented as objects (resources) that have strict ownership rules.
+Objects cannot be accidentally duplicated or dropped, which helps prevent common vulnerabilities.
+This design allows formal verification of contracts and avoids issues like re-entrancy or arithmetic overflows by construction.

 IOTA’s implementation of Move (often called IOTA MoveVM) customizes Move for high throughput and fast finality.
 IOTA uses object-centric global storage: